almottier/mauritius-dataset-electricity/README.md

 - The maintainer of this repository is NOT affiliated with the CEB.
 - The data is automatically fetched from the CEB website but not provided directly by them.
 - The page from which the data is fetched is [publicly available](https://ceb.mu/customer-corner/power-outage-information).
-- The data is fetched at a rate of Once per hour betwee 6AM -6PM. ( i assume nobody updates their site after working hours)
+- The data is fetched every 5 minutes.
 - The data is made available here under fair use.

 ## FAQ